rust-lang/book/second-edition/src/ch20-05-sending-requests-via-channels.md

 Let's try passing a receiving end of the channel into each worker when the thread pool creates them.
-We know we want to use the receiving end of the channel in the thread that the workers spawn, so we're going to reference the `job_receiver` parameter in the closure.
+We know we want to use the receiving end of the channel in the thread that the workers spawn, so we're going to reference the `receiver` parameter in the closure.
 The code shown here in Listing 20-17 won't quite compile yet:

 <span class="filename">Filename: src/lib.rs</span>